chanzuckerberg/czid-workflows/short-read-mngs/idseq-dag/README.md

 When releasing a new version, please add a Git tag of the form `vX.Y.Z`.

+- 4.9.0
+  - Update NCBI index databases to those downloaded on 2020-04-20.

 - 4.8.0
   - Fix counting of reads that have a tax ID but do not have an accession to ensure all reads mapped to taxa only by assembly are counted in r value.